mo2men184/dev-logic-pack/README.md

 # DEV PACK - Logic
-## Flutter Business Logic Projects 📱💡
+## ⚛Flutter Business Logic Projects 📱💡

 Welcome to the **Flutter Business Logic Projects** repository!
 This collection showcases a variety of Flutter applications demonstrating best practices in state management, API integration, authentication, and more.
 Each project is designed to be a comprehensive, educational resource for developers looking to enhance their Flutter skills and build robust, scalable applications.